ddc-java/ddc-day/sections.md

 * As a rule, any page should have only a single level-1 heading.
 In this theme, the header at the top of every page includes an `<h1>` tag generated automatically using the page- and/or site-level `title` property; thus, none of the source pages (whether Markdown or HTML) should include a level-1 heading in the page content.

+* Related to the above, `heading_navigator.from` should generally be left at the default value of 2.

 * When `heading_navigator` is enabled, the text of headings appearing as links in the navigator should be kept short---usually 1--3 words.
 Be sure to review the published appearance of links in the navigator sidebar, and adjust heading text as necessary.

 * Items in the navigator sidebar are displayed as right-aligned items in an unordered list; however, only links to level-3 headings include a bullet character.
-Thus, when `heading_navigator` is enabled, the headings in a page should either _all_ be at level 3+, or all level-3 headings (if any) should be subheadings beneath one or more level-2 headings.
+Thus, when `heading_navigator` is enabled, and the range from `heading_navigator.from` to `heading_navigator.to` (inclusive) includes 3, the headings in a page should either _all_ be at level 3+, or all level-3 headings (if any) should be subheadings beneath one or more level-2 headings.
 Otherwise, you will end up with some bullet items nested below a non-bullet item, and other bullet items that are not nested.

+* If a simple heading navigator---including only level-2 headings---is desired, `heading_navigator.to` should be set to 2 at the site or page level.

 ## Section-specific guidelines